How Quickly Do Cancers Spread?

 Men Can Get Breast Cancer Too

 Although gynecomastia—abnormal hormonal male breast enlargement—is the most common male breast disorder, male breast cancer is possible, though rare.
 There are only about 2,000 cases in the United States annually with 400 male deaths.
-Incidence of breast cancers in men is 1 percent of that for women, according to the American Cancer Society (ACS).
-Regardless of gender, chances increase if parents, grandparents and/or siblings battled breast cancer.
+The incidence of breast cancer in men is 1 percent of that for women, according to the American Cancer Society (ACS).
+Regardless of gender, chances increase if parents, grandparents, and/or siblings battle breast cancer.

 Comorbidities can raise the odds of tumor malignancy.
 For example, Sjögren’s makes non-Hodgkin's lymphoma 440 percent more likely.
 Men with such heredity or predisposition should perform regular BSE—especially during October National Breast Cancer Awareness Month (NBCAM).
 An ultrasound or mammogram may be required if a lump is discovered.